Children, Young People and Families Interest Group

 Who we work with

 We are committed to working collaboratively with a wide range of stakeholders to ensure the research we undertake will have maximum impact.
+We work closely with partner organisations in the private public and voluntary sectors.

 If you are interested in working with us on a collaborative project, or are interested in MPhil/PhD research opportunities, please get in touch: